PlayPen/playpen-core/README.md

 any arguments.
 It will create the default configuration files and exit.

-It is generally recommended to use the bundled scripts to run playpen instead of launching the jar manuall (after initial configuration, "playpen.sh" and "playpen.bat" will be generated).
+It is generally recommended to use the bundled scripts to run playpen instead of launching the jar manually.
+To set this up, simply run

-Running playpen is as simple as

-    playpen <command>
+    java -jar PlayPen-1.0-SNAPSHOT.jar

+This should copy some scripts and configuration files into the current folder.

 To start the network coordinator, run

-    playpen network
+    playpen-network

 To start a local coordinator, run

-    playpen local
+    playpen-local

 Packaging tools are found at the "p3" command.
 Run it to see a list of them:

-    playpen p3
+    playpen-p3

+The playpen cli client can be run with:

+    playpen-cli

+Note that the cli uses the "local.json" configuration file as it represents itself to the network as a local coordinator.